dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 If needed, [point your client to the signup page](https://dnsimple.com/signup).

 <info>
-It's not necessary for your client to have an active subscription.
+Your client doesn't need to have an active subscription.
 They only need to be signed up for the service.
 </info>

 ## Adding clients to the new account